-As the game industry ages, our iconic game designers are aging with it.
-Increasingly, they are turning to crowdfunding campaigns to fund their medical costs.
-Although gaming hasn’t always been a lucrative field for designers, it’s clear that even our most experienced designers aren’t making enough to manage a medical crisis.
-As part of CAR-PGA’s mission to help gamers in the community, we have gathered a list of crowdfunding pages for gamers and causes.
+As part of CAR-PGA’s mission to help gamers in the community, we have gathered a list of resources for gamers and causes.
 These pages were chosen based on individual need and projects that further education and development of tabletop role-playing games.
-We do not post startups or other funding requests.

-Please note: We do not thoroughly vet these causes and assume all are posted in good faith — they can also be removed by the board or Chair if at any time we deem a funding effort in conflict with CAR-PGA’s values and mission.
+Please note: This page is not for fundraising games or game development.
+We do not thoroughly vet these causes and assume all are posted in good faith — they can also be removed by the board or Chair if at any time we deem a funding effort in conflict with CAR-PGA’s values and mission.
 Priority is given to members of the CAR-PGA.
-Individuals are listed by last name in alphabetical order.
+Individuals and organizations are listed by last name in alphabetical order.

 Extra Life unites gamers around the world to play games in support of their local Children’s Miracle Network Hospital.
 Since its inception in 2008, Extra Life has raised over $50 million USD for sick and injured kids.
 In that regard Extra Life works a lot like walk-a-thons and other fundraising activities in that the fundraiser commits to play games of their choosing on a particular day (a 24 hour span), and then they select which hospital they would like to support.
 Wizards of the Coast regularly supports Extra Life by releasing products on DMs Guild with 100 percent of the proceeds going to Extra Life.

-Since Humble’s first bundle in 2010, raising money for charity has been at our core.
-Everything we sell, from bundles to Store games to our Humble Choice subscription, gives a share to charity.
-We feature a different charity sitewide every month.
-By focusing our community’s efforts on one cause at a time, we can work together to make an even bigger impact for each one.
+Since Humble’s first bundle in 2010, raising money for charity has been at their core.
+Everything Humble Bundle sells, from bundles to Store games to our Humble Choice subscription, gives a share to charity.
+They feature a different charity site-wide every month.
+By focusing community efforts on one cause at a time, we can work together to make an even bigger impact for each one.